5oL0/ledtoken-erc20/README.md

 @Tokenled

-LED Token is a sport and health utility token (erc20) or "smart contract" written on the Ethereum Blockchain which focuses on rewarding users by following and completing workout regimes.
+LED Token is a sport and health utility token (erc20) or "smart contract" written on the Ethereum Blockchain which focuses on rewarding users by following and completing workouts and healthy regimens.

 Products Developed